 One state adviser called for the central bank to lower the cost of financing for companies, making it easier to obtain credit.

 But China already did that.
 They cut benchmark interest rates five times in a short period and lowered the reserve requirement ratio for lenders.
-With that said, some analysts hope the central bank will cut interest rates even more.
+Some analysts hope the central bank will cut interest rates even more though.

 According to Yu, China should also propose new measures to encourage companies to merge and restructure.
 He said bankruptcies will naturally occur to fix problems such as mismanagement and lack of competitiveness.